vercel/commerce/README.md

 ## Considerations

-- `packages/commerce` contains all types, helpers and functions to be used as base to build a new **provider**.
+- `packages/commerce` contains all types, helpers and functions to be used as a base to build a new **provider**.
 - **Providers** live under `packages`'s root folder and they will extend Next.js Commerce types and functionality (`packages/commerce`).
 - We have a **Features API** to ensure feature parity between the UI and the Provider.
 The UI should update accordingly and no extra code should be bundled.
-All extra configuration for features will live under `features` in `commerce.config.json` and if needed it can also be accessed programatically.
+All extra configuration for features will live under `features` in `commerce.config.json` and if needed it can also be accessed programmatically.
 - Each **provider** should add its corresponding `next.config.js` and `commerce.config.json` adding specific data related to the provider.
-For example in case of BigCommerce, the images CDN and additional API routes.
+For example in the case of BigCommerce, the images CDN and additional API routes.

 ## Configuration